 Following a review of the documentation provided and any discussion with the health care professional deemed appropriate by the Director of the Counseling Center or Director of the Health Center, a recommendation may be made to the Dean of Students concerning the student's return to normal routine activities at the College, including academics and co-curricular life.
 At that point, a decision will be made by the Dean of Students regarding permission to re-enter the College community.
 The student may be asked to meet with the Dean of Students and will be informed of the outcome.
-The decision will be available in writing, outlining any conditions which have been established.
 At any time, the Dean of Students may contact the parent/guardian/emergency of the student and inform any appropriate College officials about the student's status.

-The student may appeal the decision of the Dean of Students to the Vice President for Student Affairs, in writing, within three (3) business days of their meeting with the Dean of Students.
+The student may appeal the decision of the Dean of Students to the Vice President of Campus Life & Inclusion, in writing, within three (3) business days of their meeting with the Dean of Students.
 While it is a priority at Springfield College that the recovering student have the appropriate medical or psychological support, it is also the obligation of the College to ensure that this student does not pose any threat of spreading illness or inflicting harm to anyone.